GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 27, 2018-D JMJ Completed switch over from Tasks to OpModes
+Removed the Task interface, and moved the one under-deveopment task to an IterativeOpMode and deleted the SampleDriveTask.

 ## October 27, 2018-C JMJ Milestone: Sample linear and iterative op modes implemented!
 The old sample iterative code that lives in `SampleDriveTask` has been ported over to new class `SampleIterativeOpMode`.
 New sample code `SampleLinearOpMode` has been added -